Skrzetuski/WebEEG-backend/README.md

 ## SSL Certificates
 These certificates are self-signed and intended **only for local development**.
 Do not use them in production.
+These certificates were generated locally with: openssl req -x509 -newkey rsa:2048 -nodes -days 365 -keyout certs/key.pem -out certs/cert.pem -subj "/CN=localhost"

 # 🧠 Noesis — Backend Systemu do Analizy EEG